dcunited001/dcunited001.github.io/_drafts/speed-of-thought-4-geometry-and-mechanics-of-information.md

   to identify "longer" and more distant pathways for inferences
   - the types of "inference" pathways are more varied and less typical

+  - metrics of n-dimensional "volume" of cliques in activations of an intelligent individual's information/knowledge graph
+    - the more intelligent a person, the higher-dimensional the cliques will be that represent activations of their information-graph
+    - whereas less intelligent individuals will stop...
+      - one major downside to the more profound tools of meta/cognition is that they cannot be readily explained -- to the point of nigh ineffability
+      - this is a major problem for intelligent people
+    - this is

+    - critically, such (savants of metacognition) are able to modularly compose together many such activations to validate the same hypothesis/assertions. this vehicle of metacognition allows them to slice through ambiguity, intentional duplicity, uncertainty, etc.
+      - there is paradoxical fallability in all artifical information systems -- those which are constructed within the confines of the marxist dialectic and its materialist impositions.
+        - this paradoxical fallibility implies: **there is always some disinformation in information which has materialist origins**
+        - the only information which does not have such inherent fallibility is universal knowledge -- which transcends time/space, but can be modularly combined for processing with materialistically-derived information.
+        - still, no such universal knowledge can ever be fully known or realize. aside from the recursive kernal which generates the rest of its structure, the universal knowledge itself quickly transcends humanity's limits of computability
+    - when combined with generalized inductive reasoning at the meta/cognitive levels, this ability to modularly compose multiple neuroanalytical pathways to validate the same informational assertion is powerful, but taxing in terms of time and energy.
+      - lower-dimensional activations of an individuals neuroanalytically-constructed information graph are *always* more efficient, but also more versatile, producing more robustly assertable hypotheses for the individual to validate.
+      -

 - intelligence as the ability to identify/follow/etc longer paths through information networks/graphs
   - most people would find these longer paths and complicated graph